CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: Related Works

 Erasure coding is a generalization of replication that offers much lower storage costs as compared to (partial) replication for the same degree of fault-tolerance.
-In erasure coding, each server stores a function of data, unlike replication where servers are restricted to store copies of partitions of the data.
-The function is generally referred to as an \textit{encoding} function, and the value stored as a \textit{codeword symbol}.
-Motivated by the promise of reduced costs, several consistent data storage algorithms and systems that use erasure coding have been studied \cite{Konwar_PODC2017, goodson2004efficient, dobre_powerstore, Hendricks, Dutta, GWGR, CT, cadambe2017coded, FAB, Cheng_Erasurecoding}.
-However, the use of erasure coding has not been explored in the context of causal consistency.
-We develop the first causally consistent data storage algorithm that uses erasure coding.

-At the outset, erasure coding seems incompatible with the key benefit of causal consistency - the ability to serve operations locally.
-Specifically, previous approaches (for other consistency criteria) apply erasure coding by partitioning an object value into fragments (also called \textit{data} fragments), and then encoding the fragments to redundant \textit{parity} fragments, and then storing each fragment on one server.
+In erasure coding, each server stores a \emph{codeword symbol} that is a general function of the data, unlike replication where servers are restricted to store copies of partitions of the data.
+Motivated by the promise of reduced costs, several consistent data storage algorithms that use erasure coding have been developed \cite{Konwar_PODC2017, goodson2004efficient, dobre_powerstore, Hendricks, Dutta, GWGR, CT, cadambe2017coded, FAB,Uluyol_Pando2020, chen2017giza, wang2020craft,zare2021legostore}.
+However, the use of erasure coding in the context of \emph{causal} consistency is nearly non-existent in literature\footnote{The only exception we are aware of is \cite{lyu2018erasure}, which studies a very limited class of codes and data access patterns, and has very weak liveness properties (see Sec. \ref{sec:related})}.
+In fact, at the outset, erasure coding appears to be incompatible with the key benefit of causal consistency - the ability to keep latency low by serving several operations locally.
+Specifically, previous works\footnote{References \cite{eikel2014robust,lyu2018erasure,AJX} that apply cross-object erasure coding are discussed in Sec. \ref{sec:related}.} (for other consistency criteria) apply erasure coding by partitioning an object value into fragments (called \textit{data} fragments), then encoding the fragments to redundant \textit{parity} fragments, and storing each fragment on one server.
 Since no server stores an object value in its entirety, it is impossible to serve reads locally at any server.
-This would seem to suggest that the purely local operations allowed by replication based causal consistent stores may not be realizable when using erasure coding.
+For this reason, erasure coding is well known to be a technique that can lower costs, but generally incurs a higher latency than replication schemes.